Welcome to the Connecticut Office of Child Support Services

 Title IV-D of the Federal Social Security Act requires every state to provide child support services.
 This is called the Child Support / IV-D Program.
 In Connecticut, the Child Support / IV-D Program is administrated by the Department of Social Services, Office of Child Support Services.
 The Office of Child Support Services has cooperative agreements with other agencies under the Child Support Program’s ‘umbrella:’

-- Office of the Attorney (OAG), which is the legal counsel for the Child Support Program.
+- The Office of the Attorney General (OAG), which is the legal counsel for the Child Support Program.

 - Support Enforcement Services, Judicial Branch, responsible for court based enforcement and most modification processes.